IS2AI/KazNERD/README.md

 ## 3.1 CRF <a name="crf"></a>
 ### Setup Conda Environment for CRF
 The CRF-based NER model training codes are based on **Python 3.8**.
-To ease the experiment replication experience, we recommend to setup **Conda** environment.
+To ease the experiment replication experience, we recommend setting up **Conda** environment.
 ```bash
 conda create --name knerdCRF python=3.8
 conda activate knerdCRF